gsauthof/traceproc/README.md

 Usually, this should not be an issue, because most sane programs exit via return statement from main() or call exit().

+### mixed 32 and 64 bit environment

+Using LD_PRELOAD in a mixed 32/64 bit environment may yield dynamic linking errors when fork()ing and exec()ing a 32 (or 64) bit binary from a 64 (or 32) bit parent process.
+Solaris provides LD_PRELOAD_32 and LD_PRELOAD_64 for that use case.
+Linux has the dynamic string token $LIB.

 ## License